gabybolivar/CIND820-Capstone-Project-Online-Shoppers-Purchasing-Intention/README.md

 The dataset consists of feature vectors belonging to 12,330 sessions (rows).
 The dataset was formed so that each session would belong to a different user in a 1-year period to avoid any tendency to a specific campaign, special day, user profile, or period.

+This project is conformed by Classification models : Random Forest, XGBoost & Naive Bayes with the imbalanced dataset and a resample dataset.